 Stack, Carol.
-"Swapping: 'What Goes Round Comes Round.'"
-In All Our Kin: Strategies for Surviving in a Black Community.
-2nd ed.
-32-44.
+"Swapping: 'What Goes Round Comes Round'."
+In All Our Kin: Strategies for Surviving in a Black Community, 2d ed., 32-44.
 New York: Basic Books, 1975.

-DISCUSSION.
-A personal and intimate look at urban, mostly domestic, life in "The Flats," a fictional name for a real urban area somewhere outside of Chicago where blacks have migrated from the South over prior decades.
+This is a personal and intimate look at urban mostly domestic life in "The Flats," a fictional name for a real urban area somewhere outside of Chicago where Black Americans have migrated from the South over prior decades.
 This fundamental ethnographic text explains concepts like social networks, exchange, reciprocity, kinship, ethnicity, and identity on an individual and group level.
-For example, Chapter 3 explains reciprocity and exchange through the words of Ruby Banks, "Sometimes I don't have a damn dime in my pocket, not a crying penny to get a box of paper diapers, milk, a loaf of bread.
+For example, chapter 3 explains reciprocity and exchange through the words of Ruby Banks: "Sometimes I don't have a damn dime in my pocket, not a crying penny to get a box of paper diapers, milk, a loaf of bread.
 But you have to have help from everybody and anybody, so don't turn no one down when they come round for help" (p.
 32).
-As with other ethnographies, this depth of detail is possible because the author formed intimate relationships with these individuals by witnessing and hearing about their lives over a sustained time period in the 1970s, and her observations are still relevant today.
+As with other ethnographies, this depth of detail is possible because the author formed intimate relationships with these individuals by witnessing and hearing about their lives over a sustained period in the 1970s, and her observations are still relevant today.